China says Xi was given no option for video address to COP26 | Headlines

 China says Xi was given no option for video address to COP26

-China said on Tuesday that President Xi Jinping was not given an opportunity to deliver a video address to the COP26 climate talks in Scotland and had to send a written response instead.
-Xi, who is not attending the U.N. meeting in person, delivered a written statement to the opening "high-level segment for heads of state and government" on Monday in which he offered no additional pledges, while urging countries to keep their promises and "strengthen mutual trust and cooperation".
+China said on Tuesday that President Xi Jinping was not given an opportunity to deliver a video address to the COP26 climate talks https://www.reuters.com/business/cop in Scotland and had to send a written response instead.
+Xi, who is not attending the United Nations meeting in person, delivered a written statement https://unfccc.int/documents/308159 to the opening "high-level segment for heads of state and government" on Monday in which he offered no additional pledges, while urging countries to keep their promises and "strengthen mutual trust and cooperation".

-Xi, who is not attending the U.N. meeting in person, delivered a written statement to the opening "high-level segment for heads of state and government" on Monday in which he offered no additional pledges while urging countries to keep their promises and "strengthen mutual trust and cooperation".
-"As I understand it, the conference organizers did not provide the video link method," Chinese foreign ministry spokesman Wang Wenbin told reporters at a regular briefing.
+Xi, who is not attending the United Nations meeting in person, delivered a written statement https://unfccc.int/documents/308159 to the opening "high-level segment for heads of state and government" on Monday in which he offered no additional pledges, while urging countries to keep their promises and "strengthen mutual trust and cooperation".
+"As I understand it, the conference organisers did not provide the video link method," Chinese foreign ministry spokesman Wang Wenbin told reporters at a regular briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)